soymadip/My-Practice-Environment/PYTHON/Notes/1. Procedural/Day 1 - 28/23 - List Methods.md

 ```

 > [!info]
->What if you want to print the list in descending order?
+>What if you want to *print the list in descending order*?
-> [!note]
->We must give reverse=True as a parameter in the sort method.
+>We must give *reverse=True* as a parameter in the sort method.

 ### Example 2:
 ```python